zxkevinxz/ai-hero/examples/_TODO/ai-engineer-roadmap/00-synopsis/article.md

-## Course Outline

-Do you want to build AI-powered applications, but don't know where to start?
+Ready to build AI-powered applications but don't know where to start?

-This course will give you an overview of the field.
-You'll understand all of the different tools in the AI Engineer's toolbox.
+This tutorial gives you a clear map of the AI Engineer's toolkit.
+By the end, you'll understand the key components that power modern AI applications.

-We won't get bogged down in the details.
-No linear algebra.
-We'll stay at a high level, understanding what each tool does and how it fits into the bigger picture.
-We can get hands-on later.
+We'll keep it practical and accessible.
+No deep dives into linear algebra - we'll focus on understanding what each tool does and how it fits into real-world applications.
+The hands-on experience will come later.

-We won't be spending long on this - you'll be able to rattle through this tutorial in an hour.

-By the end of this course you'll be able to participate in real conversations about AI engineering.
-When the next big thing breaks, you'll be able to understand how it fits into the AI landscape.
+This is a quick, focused overview - you can complete it in about an hour.
+By the end, you'll be equipped to engage in meaningful discussions about AI engineering.
+When the next breakthrough hits the news, you'll understand exactly where it fits in the broader AI ecosystem.

-And you'll be ready to start diving into the practical side of the field, with my Vercel AI SDK free tutorial.
-That'll give you a hands-on introduction to building AI-powered applications.

-Let's start your AI Engineering journey!

-## Prerequisites

-In this section I outline the prerequisites for the course.
+We'll learn about:

+- How AI Models Work
+- Choosing the right model for your app
-- Basic understanding of TypeScript
+- The mindset of an AI Engineer
-- Node.js installed
-- IDE: VSCode, Cursor or Windsurf recommended
+- How to choose a technique to improve your app
+- How to productionize and improve your app

+Then you'll be ready to get your hands dirty with my [Vercel AI SDK](https://www.aihero.dev/vercel-ai-sdk-tutorial) tutorial, where you'll build your first AI-powered application from scratch.

+Let's dive into the world of AI Engineering!